 Rather sterile and boring.
 I would have thrown in “fun for kids and adults” – or maybe “laughter”.

-Mission statements needs to be aspirational.
+Mission statements need to be aspirational.
 They empower teams to create raving fans by doing whatever it takes to meet the mission.

 What are some of the most innovative/aspirational you've come across?